 These offices offer free advice and support for everyone who has been directly or indirectly being affected by harassment in their working environment or during their studies: victims and harassers, supervisors and HR managers, falsely accused ones and witnesses.

 The University of Berne has defined the Counselling Centre Universities of Bern as an external contact point for students and staff.
 The external contact point offers free advice and support.
 It will provide you with information on possible procedures, accompany and supports you in talks with superiors or those involved, and discusses with you any further steps you might like or need to take.
 The contact persons are sworn to absolute secrecy and only initiate further steps if you explicitly want them to do so.

 The advisors know the University’s system, are personally and institutionally independent and can offer you free legal advice.

 Internal contact points at the University of Bern

 There are three contact persons at the University of Bern who are responsible for the topic of sexual harassment.
 The University of Bern takes reports of sexual harassment seriously and takes appropriate action in response to the situation.
 Reports are received confidentially.
 Steps will only be taken with the express consent of the person concerned.
 Students or employees who have been affected can report it here:

 - Barbara Engel, Head of Human Resources Office: counselling in the area of labor-law

-- Lilian Fankhauser, Co-Head of Office of Gender Equality: Prevention and advice about the procedure
+- Lilian Fankhauser, Co-Head Office for Equal Opportunities: Prevention and advice about the procedure

 - Christoph Pappa, Head of Legal Service Office: Information about legal external condition